 The Financial Capital and Market Commission requires credit institutions to calculate market risk capital requirements for the trading book positions.
-The Bank's management believes that the Bank's trading activities are insignificant, therefore the calculation of market risk capital requirements will not have a material impact on the Bank's capital adequacy ratio.
+The Management of the Bank believes that the Bank's trading activities are insignificant, therefore the calculation of market risk capital requirements will not have a material impact on the Bank's capital adequacy ratio.
 As at 31 December 2008, the market risk capital requirements had been calculated only for foreign exchange risks.